Vianypal/React-Histogram-Visualization/README.md

 This is a React application that fetches data from a text file, analyzes the word frequencies, and displays a histogram visualization using the Recharts library.
 The application allows exporting the histogram data as a CSV file.

+The application is deployed and accessible at: [https://jolly-lebkuchen-ca9a4a.netlify.app/](https://jolly-lebkuchen-ca9a4a.netlify.app/)

 ## Components

 The application consists of the following components: